-Some checks are optional, for example, checking a potential employee's qualifications or references however best practice suggests that these checks are advisable.
+Some checks are optional, for example, checking a potential employee's qualifications or checking references however best practice suggests that these checks are advisable.
 Other checks are a legal requirement - for example, you are required to ensure that all your workers are entitled to be in the UK and take up the job in question.

 If someone hasn't got the qualification(s) they claim and their work subsequently damages a client, issues of negligence in law can arise.
 Certain professions, such as in law, medicine or accountancy, require specific qualifications to practice.
 For example, a nurse in a care home would need to be suitably qualified.